Wisconsin Badgers: Men's basketball

-Wisconsin has made it to the NCAA Final Four four times in its history — back-to-back trips in 2015 and 2014, in 2000, and in 1941, when it won the national championship.
+Wisconsin has made it to the NCAA Final Four four times in its history — back-to-back trips in 2014 and 2015, in 2000, and in 1941, when it won the national championship.
 The Badgers participated in the NCAA tournament for 19 consecutive seasons (1999–2017).
 Wisconsin tied for first place in the Big Ten in the 2001–02 season, along with Indiana, Illinois, and Ohio State.
 In 2002–03 the Badgers won the Big Ten outright, but then lost in the quarterfinals of the Big Ten tournament to Ohio State.
 In the NCAA Tournament, Wisconsin lost to Kentucky in the Sweet 16.
 In 2003–04, Wisconsin finished second in the Big Ten.
 The team went on to win the program's first Big Ten tournament title.
 However, the Badgers lost to 3rd-seeded Pittsburgh in the second round of the NCAA Tournament.
 In the 2004–05 season Wisconsin finished third in the Big Ten.
 In the 2005 NCAA Tournament, Wisconsin advanced to the Elite Eight by defeating 11th-seeded Northern Iowa, 14th-seeded Bucknell, and 10th-seeded North Carolina State.
 In 2005–06 the Badgers lost to Indiana in the Big Ten tournament quarterfinals, and to Arizona in the first round of the NCAA Tournament.
 The highlight of the season was a win over intrastate rival Marquette.